kkrt-labs/kakarot-ssj/docs/general/local_state.md

     /// Pending emitted events
     events: SimpleLog<Event>,
     /// Account balances updates.
 This is only internal accounting and stored
-    /// balances are updated when commiting transfers.
+    /// balances are updated when committing transfers.
     balances: StateChangeLog<u256>,
     /// Pending transfers
     transfers: SimpleLog<Transfer>,